 In short, if you believe that a property owner’s negligence caused your fall, you didn’t have an “accident.”
 You were involved in an “incident.”

-Incidents are neutral, and it’s the word most companies use internally to describe slip and falls that occur on their property.
+Incidents are neutral, and it’s the word most companies use internally to describe falls that occur on their property.
 An “incident” simply happens; it’s an event.
 The word doesn’t imply anything about fault.
 But unlike “accident,” it doesn’t leave responsibility entirely out of the picture, either.

 2. Legally Responsible Parties Are “Culpable”